CamClimate/ECCO-cloud/README.md

 Requirements:
 * An AWS account (we will extend to support other cloud services in the future)
 * A machine running starcluster (software found here http://star.mit.edu/cluster/).
-Below we include instructions for using an AWS t2.micro instance of “Amazon Linux AMI 2016.09.1 (HVM), SSD Volume Type - ami-9be6f38c”.
+Below we include instructions for using an AWS t2.nano instance of “StarCluster_Ubuntu_16.04_Public - ami-040b6113”.

 Intructions:
 1. In your amazon account, create an EBS volume from the public snapshot: snap-0bb98acc10236f81f.
 This is a storage volume that contains the software and inputs needed to run ECCO.
-2. Launch and connect to a t2.micro instance with the Starcluster software in order to launch and terminate your cluster.
-(We suggest using the starcluster community AMI with ubuntu 16.04 with id: ami-040b6113.)
+2. Launch and connect to a t2.nano instance with the Starcluster software in order to launch and terminate your cluster.
+(We suggest using the starcluster community AMI on ubuntu 16.04 with id: ami-040b6113.)
 3. Download a local copy of the ECCO-cloud repo by typing the following command:
 ```
 git clone https://github.com/CamClimate/ECCO-cloud